babons/linear-alg-c-project/notes.md

 (L*I(Identity Vector))v

 (A - LI)v = 0
-Only way for this to be 0 is if the transformation results in a lower dimension -- det(A-LI) = 0
+Only way for this to be 0 is if the transformation results in a lower dimension — det(A-LI) = 0

-Imagine turning a knob -- find the right value of lambda such that the transformation squishes space into a lower dimension.
+Imagine turning a knob — find the right value of lambda such that the transformation squishes space into a lower dimension.

 When a matrix has zeros everywhere but the diagonal, it is a diagonal matrix.
 All basis vectors are eigenvectors

-Linearly independent eigenvectors can be used as a basis -- A scales along each coordinate axis
+Linearly independent eigenvectors can be used as a basis — A scales along each coordinate axis

 ### Section 15 - A quick trick for computing eigenvalues
 The "Trace" of a matrix is the sum of the diagonal vectors, which is also the sum of the eigenvalues.
 Also, the mean.

-The Detertiminant of a matrix is equal to the product of the two eigenvalues
+The Determinant of a matrix is equal to the product of the two eigenvalues

 Third important factor is calculating the two eigenvalues while knowing their mean and product